Pennsylvania Online Sports Betting Apps

 PGCB approved the casino to launch retail.
 Once its online offering launches, Presque Isle will rely on the BetAmerica software and brand.
 Churchill Downs has used BetAmerica for horse racing betting for years.
 More recently, the company partnered with Golden Nugget to launch sports betting in New Jersey as well.

 That said, Presque Isle’s online sports betting platform will have to wait a bit longer.
-The property has targeted a June 1 opening for its retail sportsbook, which must occur first before a digital product can roll out.
+The property targeted a June 1 opening for its retail sportsbook, which must occur first before a digital product can roll out.
+However, plans recently changed.
+Now the sportsbook will not launch until later this summer

 Rush Street Interactive boasts two of the top sportsbooks in the state in terms of revenue and handle.